MicrosoftDocs/bot-docs/articles/v4sdk/skills-about-skill-consumers.md

 ---
-title: About skills | Microsoft Docs
+title: About skill consumers | Microsoft Docs
 description: Describes how conversational logic in one bot can be used by another bot using the Bot Framework SDK.
-keywords: bot skill, host bot, skill bot.
+keywords: bot skill, host bot, skill consumer.
 author: JonathanFingold
 ms.author: kamrani
 manager: kamrani
 ms.topic: article
 ms.service: bot-service
-ms.date: 12/09/2019
+ms.date: 04/28/2020
 monikerRange: 'azure-bot-service-4.0'
 ---